Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Holographic analysis of the viscosity-conductivity bound

 $h_0$ is the real solution to the frequency independent wave equation, which asymptotes to a constant at the boundary and is regular at the horizon.
 Due to the radial conservation $h_0(r)=\text{const}\equiv1$.
 We then obtain

 which reproduces the bound of Eq.(\ref{eq:KSS}) in the isotropic limit $g_{xx}=g_{yy}$.
 These results, together with our findings of Eq.(\ref{eq:conduct holo}) for the conductivities immediately yield the expression Eq.(\ref{eq:at the bound anisotr.}) given in the introduction.
-This is one of the key results of this paper.

 For the $y$-index-up parametrization we find